The rules have changed again in a litigious election year characterized by chaos.

 Republicans have said the rule would prevent voter fraud, but opponents have often cited a controversial comment made by Majority Leader Mike Turzai, R-Allegheny.
 He told a group of GOP supporters the law would help the Republican presidential candidate win Pennsylvania.

 "The Commonwealth's own court filing showed zero cases of fraud.
 Zero," DePasquale said.
 "You can't know what's in someone's heart...I only know what (Turzai) said.
-The Majority leader said voter ID would deliver the state for Mitt Romney."

 While the rule's implementation has been delayed, the law hasn't been ruled unconstitutional.
 DePasquale said he suspects the courts will send the law back to the state Legislature and ask for a plan to be developed so all people can get voter ID.